Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 Projects, such as Comma and Cro do not need any notifications, but other sub-projects may need to get advance notice.

+## Effects on books

+Currently printed copies of books will probably need a sticker like "Covers the new exciting Raku programming language).

+Perl 6 books that have been open sourced, can be adapted by the community or the original author.
+Since ebook sales currently outperform printed books by an order of magnitude, preparing another version of an ebook should be a relatively small effort, which can actually be distributed among many individuals using modern source control techniques..

 ## Effects on the Perl community

 There is a (small) part of the Perl community that welcomes Perl 6 leaving